Looking for more definitions? Want to be prepared when students ask questions?

 When we talk about someone, we use their name.
 We also use something called pronouns.
 Pronouns are the little words we say when we don't use someone's name.
 Pronouns are words like he, she, and they.
 You can't tell someone's pronouns by looking at them.
 Practice asking someone else what their pronouns are.
 Practice sharing your own pronouns.
 Most people will share their pronouns by saying "My name is ___ and my pronouns are ____."

-Sex is a group that adults put babies into when they are born.
-Doctors look at a baby's inside and outside body parts and assign them a label.
+When babies are born, doctors look at their outside (and sometimes inside) assign them a label, or a sex.
 The three labels most doctors use are male, female, or intersex.
 Doctors label a baby as male or female when their body parts fit what doctors think most male or female bodies look like.
-Doctors label a baby as intersex when the baby's parts don't fit what doctors think most male or female bodies look like.
+Doctors label a baby as intersex when its parts don't fit what doctors think most male or female bodies look like.
 There are lots of different ways for bodies to look, both inside and outside.
 All bodies are special and unique.
 There is no right or wrong way to be male, female, or intersex.